Office 2019 for Windows – facts, prices and dates

-Office 2019 for Windows will have Word, Excel, PowerPoint, Outlook, Publisher, Access, Project, and Visio.
-32-bit and 64-bit software.
+Office 2019 for Windows will have Word, Excel, PowerPoint, Outlook, Publisher, Access, Project, and Visio, depending on the bundle you get.

 According to Microsoft “Office 2019 includes a meaningful subset of features found in Office 365″.
 In other words, it has less than the current Office software sold to Office 365 customers.

 There are no cloud-linked features in Office 2019.
-Features like Dictate, Designer and Map Charts which send data to Microsoft’s servers won’t be Office 2019.
+Features like Dictate, Designer, Linked Data Types, Excel dynamic arrays and Map Charts aren’t in Office 2019.

 Here’s the current feature list from Microsoft which is not complete, but gives a good idea of what’s in and what’s not in Office 2019